 If you are serious about your playing, trying an Adams Alpha series vibraphone is a must.

 Yamaha has been making impressive, world-class keyboard instruments since day one.
-Indeed, the brand's entire identity is based on the highest performance standards; and it all started with pianos.
+Indeed, the brand's entire identity is based on the highest performance standard,; and it all started with pianos.

 This commitment to excellence and passion for performance allows Yamaha to make motorbikes that can compete in world championships and musical instruments that can sit perfectly on the most demanding stages around the world.